5f0ne/PowerSchelm/docs/deadboxinvestigation.md

 # Invoke-DeadboxInvestigation

-Starts Invoke-EZToolsForensics, Invoke-HayabusaForensics, Invoke-MftTimeline, Invoke-UsnJrnlForensics and Invoke-Autoruns on a given KAPE image.
+Starts Invoke-EZToolsForensics, Invoke-HayabusaForensics, Invoke-PSLogCollection, Invoke-MftTimeline, Invoke-UsnJrnlForensics and Invoke-Autoruns on a given KAPE image.

 ## Usage